ConleyPotter/getsy/readme.md

     * Product image
         * Images are hosted on AWS
         * User is able to upload a product image on listing creation

-3. Shopping Cart
-    * Add / update an item to / in the cart
-    * Remove an item from the cart
-    * Empty the cart

 ## AWS / S3
 AWS configuration for connecting app to AWS and S3 for image hosting.